xarf/xarf-specification/xarf-specification_0.2.md

 ##### Source: [mandatory][only once]

 Contains the source of abusive behavior.
-It is described by <Source-Type:>.
+It is described by Source-Type

 * Examples:
   * `Source: 192.168.1.134`